Bodyline: Reaction

-The English players and management were consistent in referring to their tactic as fast leg theory considering it to be a variant of the established and unobjectionable leg theory tactic.
-The inflammatory term "bodyline" was coined and perpetuated by the Australian press (see below).
+The English players and management were consistent in referring to their tactic as fast leg theory, considering it to be a variant of the established and unobjectionable leg theory tactic.
+The inflammatory term "bodyline" was coined and perpetuated by the Australian press (see above).
 English writers used the term fast leg theory.
 The terminology reflected differences in understanding, as neither the English public nor the Board of the Marylebone Cricket Club (MCC)—the governing body of English cricket—could understand why the Australians were complaining about what they perceived as a commonly used tactic.
 Some concluded that the Australian cricket authorities and public were sore losers.
 Of the four fast bowlers in the tour party, Gubby Allen was a voice of dissent in the English camp, refusing to bowl short on the leg side, and writing several letters home to England critical of Jardine, although he did not express this in public in Australia.
 A number of other players, while maintaining a united front in public, also deplored bodyline in private.
 The amateurs Bob Wyatt (the vice-captain), Freddie Brown and the Nawab of Pataudi opposed it, as did Wally Hammond and Les Ames among the professionals.

 During the season, Woodfull's physical courage, stoic and dignified leadership won him many admirers.
 He flatly refused to employ retaliatory tactics and did not publicly complain even though he and his men were repeatedly hit.
 Jardine however insisted his tactic was not designed to cause injury and that he was leading his team in a sportsmanlike and gentlemanly manner, arguing that it was up to the Australian batsmen to play their way out of trouble.
 It was subsequently revealed that several of the players had private reservations, but they did not express them publicly at the time.